• Skip to primary navigation

 Instructions

-• Cover the slice of veal with a plastic wrap and pound it until it’s thin.
-Thanks to the plastic wrap, you won’t damage the surface of the meat, and cleaning up the kitchen worktop later will be a lot easier.
+- Cover each of 2 veal cutlets with plastic wrap and pound them until thin.
+Thanks to the plastic wrap, you will not damage the surface of the meat, and cleaning up the kitchen worktop later will be a lot easier.

-• Prepare the ingredients for coating.
-When coating it in flour and breadcrumbs, a sheet of aluminum foil has proved the best for me.
-Whip the eggs with a fork in a large shallow bowl (the pounded slices of meat get larger).
+- Prepare 1/3 cup all-purpose flour and 3/4 cup breadcrumbs for coating.
+When coating it in flour and breadcrumbs, a sheet of aluminum foil has proved to be the best for me.
+Whip 2 eggs with a fork in a large shallow bowl (the pounded slices of meat get larger).

 Notes